Will-J-Gale/GTA-Fully-Convolutional-Lane-Finding/README.md

 ~20000 images were used but were flipped horizontally doubling the sample size
 Lanes were captured using https://github.com/Will-J-Gale/GTA-Lane-Finding with only the good images used

-## Advantages over standard lane finding algorith
+## Advantages over standard lane finding algorithm
    1. Runs at ~15fps (~5fps faster)
    2. Reacts well to fast movement
    3. Potentially more accurate